Skip to content

 Ischemic Heart Disease VA Rating

 Ischemic heart disease, also known as Coronary Artery Disease, occurs when the heart doesn’t get enough blood and oxygen, narrowing the coronary muscles that supply blood to the heart muscle.
-If your blood flow is blocked, the heart muscles die, resulting in a heart attack or myocardial infarction (MI).
+The VA rates Coronary Artery Disease at 10%, 30%, 60%, or 100%, depending on the severity of symptoms.

 Conditions Secondary to Ischemic Heart Disease